PKU-OS/RusPintos-Doc/src/1-BABYSTEPS/first_instruction.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.20s
 ```

-At this point, we have generated a object file with empty content.
+At this point, we have generated an object file with empty content.
 Now let's try to add our first instruction:

 File: src/main.rs
 ```rust